laytenter/Insider-London/_tours/london/educational-tours/london-finance-walking-tour.md

   {% include slideshow.html %}
 {% endif %}

-Join us on our award-winning walking tour of The City as we take you on a fascinating journey to discover the origins of London’s financial centre - from its humble *beginnings in 17<sup>th</sup> century* coffee houses to *its ancient and unusual* governance and voting system that’s still in use today.
+Join us on our award-winning walking tour of The City as we take you on a fascinating journey to discover the origins of London’s financial centre - from its humble **beginnings in 17<sup>th</sup> century** coffee houses to **its ancient and unusual** governance and voting system that’s still in use today.

-Our expert guide will show you how the City of London developed into a global financial centre, taking in key buildings such as: the *London Stock Exchange*, Guildhall, the *Bank of England*, Lloyds of London and Rothschild's.
+Our expert guide will show you how the City of London developed into a global financial centre, taking in key buildings such as: the **London Stock Exchange**, Guildhall, the **Bank of England**, Lloyds of London and Rothschild's.

-Meeting Point: Panyer Alley, exit 2 of St Paul’s Station
+**Meeting Point**: Panyer Alley, exit 2 of St Paul’s Station

-Finishing Point: The Cheesegrater (Leadenhall Building), near Liverpool Street Station.
+**Finishing Point**: The Cheesegrater (Leadenhall Building), near Liverpool Street Station.

 **On this tour you will discover:**